-AcademicInfluence.com is a team composed of academics and data scientists working together to provide objective, real-time rankings of influential people, places, and institutions.
+The AcademicInfluence.com team is composed of academics and data scientists working together to provide objective, real-time rankings of influential people, places, and institutions.
 These “Influence Rankings” offer a comprehensive picture of both the academic and real-world impact made by noteworthy individuals and the colleges or universities where they claim affiliation.
-By allowing these individuals and institutions to speak for themselves, our innovative ranking system captures the often overlooked but critically relevant metric of true influence--influence within disciplines, influence within spheres of research, and influence within professional fields.
+By allowing these individuals and institutions to speak for themselves, our innovative ranking system captures the often overlooked but critically relevant metric of true influence — influence within disciplines, influence within spheres of research, and influence within professional fields.

-The outcome is a measurement of impact on the world that you can leverage for countless practical applications including scholarly research, college ranking, and career consultation.
+The outcome is a measurement of impact on the world that you can use for countless practical applications including scholarly research, college ranking, and career consultation.

 What are Influence Rankings?